 What it shows me is that the PM2.5 took a dive in February since that time it has climbed almost back to the value that was measured in January.
 What does that mean as we are still in the middle of the coronavirus, the values are almost back at normal, I have noticed that traffic is as before the coronavirus in my neighbourhood.
 Maybe where I live the air quality has not changed that much.

 Maybe that dip in February helped my asthma, I’m not sure so I’m had to check if staying at home has affected my asthma.

 In Your House

 I do not have animals, cats, and dogs which are the normal house animals that do trigger asthma in me.
 Staying at home working from home, I’m not getting exposed to people that have pets at home, and maybe that is why I feel better.

 The other day I had an asthma attack at home, nothing serious enough to give discomfort.
 I been working from home for the last two months and have not been in contact with any people that have pets.
 It’s something at home that triggered asthma, I had now invested in a PM2.5 detector for home use.

 I will collect data for a few months, and then analyze that data to see what results I get from that.
 I have suspected for some time that when the gas stove is used a lot I seem to get discomfort, now I have a tool to find out.

-I will measure my inhouse pollution and when I have a big dataset I do some analysis and write up an article on that findings.
+I will measure my inhouse pollution and when I have a big dataset I do some analysis and write up an article on those findings.